 - Nurse who assesses your condition and monitors symptoms and changes

-- Social worker who provides counseling and emotional support for you and your loved ones
+- Medical social worker who provides grief counseling and emotional support for you and your loved ones

 Illnesses that are appropriate for palliative care include: metastatic cancer, heart disease, lung disease, kidney disease, Alzheimer’s, multiple sclerosis, stroke, Parkinson’s and more.
 Patients are required to have a primary care physician and follow an established plan of care which may include grief counseling.

 Yes.
 Palliative care is part of a continuum of care.
 Your interdisciplinary team will regularly review your plan of care and make recommendations about whether you should continue with this type of care or if a different level of care is appropriate.

 Palliative care is for patients (children and adults) with a chronic or terminal illness such as congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), cancer, renal failure or dementia.
 These patients are often seeking relief from pain and other symptoms such as nausea, constipation or fatigue.
 Palliative care patients may be under the care of multiple specialists and need assistance establishing their care goals.

 Admission is based on insurance and clinical eligibility.
 We accept many insurance plans.